Council of Khalistan

 The Council of Khalistan is a non‐profit political organization based in Washington, D.C., United States.
 It is seeking to create a homeland for Sikhs by establishing a sovereign Sikh state called Khalistan.
 The Council of Khalistan is one of the key fighting forces of the Khalistan movement.
 It played an important role during the Insurgency in Punjab.
-Bakhshish Singh Sandhu is its current president.
+Bakhshish Singh is its current president.

 On 13 June 1984, after Operation Blue Star Khalistani separatists formed a government-in-exile in London to advocate for a separate Sikh state on the international stage.
-On 24 January 1993, It was admitted to the UNPO, as a representative organization of Khalistan but within few months it was suspended from UNPO due to strong diplomatic pressure from the Indian government and group's alleged association with violence and terrorism, and this suspension was made permanent on 22 January 1995.
+On 24 January 1993, It was admitted to the UNPO, as a representative organization of Khalistan but within few months it was suspended from UNPO due to strong diplomatic pressure from the Indian government and group's alleged association with violence, and this suspension was made permanent on 22 January 1995.
 Throughout this period, the relations between the Khalistan government-in-exile and the British government remained tense, As a result, the Council of Khalistan had to move its headquarters from London to Washington, D.C. in the mid-1990s, during this period the Khalistan government-in-exile was also abolished.

-Today the Council of Khalistan is active in the United States and advocating for the independence of Khalistan, In collaboration with the Sikhs for Justice, it is organising a Khalistan referendum to made a consensus among diasporic Sikhs for the creation of Khalistan.
+Today the Council of Khalistan is active in the United States and advocating for the independence of Khalistan, In collaboration with the Sikhs for Justice, it is organising a Khalistan Referendum to made a consensus among diasporic Sikhs for the creation of an independent sovereign Sikh state.